 Phase 2 – Chin up, supinated, shoulder width – Seated Rows, with rope, neck, 4 fingers up – BB Deadlift, from the rack, shoulder-width, pronated grip

 Phase 3 – Pull-up, pronated, shoulder-width - Seated Rows, with rope, to the neck, pronated, Fat Gripz – BB Deadlift from the floor, shoulder-width, pronated grip

 Phase 4 – Pull-up, mixed grip, supinated/pronated, shoulder width – Seated Rowswith, with a straight bar, to the upper abs, pronated, shoulder-width grip, 1 1/4 in the back – BB Deadlift, from the floor, wide, pronated grip

 The strongest back I’ve ever heard of is Ed Coan, the most successful powerlifter ever.
-Bent over BB Rows with 260kg, pull-ups with wide, pronated handle at 105kg body weight plus 90kg extra weight for 5 repetitions and 409kg BB Deadlift at 99kg bodyweight redefine standards.
+Bent over BB Rows with 260kg, pull-ups with wide, pronated grip at 105kg body weight plus 90kg extra weight for 5 repetitions and 409kg BB Deadlift at 99kg bodyweight redefine standards.
 You will become stronger and faster, coach your back – with these three exercise groups …

 Picture: Sven Knebel’s 18 week Transformation from the backside More about his transformation here.